Iran threatens to hit any country used to attack its soil

 Tehran has warned several times it may seal off the Strait of Hormuz, throttling the supply of Gulf crude and gas, if attacked or if sanctions mean it cannot export its oil.

-(Additional reporting by William Maclean in Munich and Michael Holden in London; Writing by Mark Heinrich; Editing by Sophie Hares)
+(Additional reporting by William Maclean in Munich, Michael Holden in London,; Writing by Mark Heinrich; Editing by Sophie Hares)